For the complete documentation index, see llms.txt. This page is also available as Markdown.

 }

-Save the secret — it's shown only once.
-If desired you'll use it to verify incoming webhook signatures.
+Save the secret -- it's shown only once.
+Use it to verify incoming webhook signatures.

 By default, a webhook fires for all events from the specified contract.
 To filter by specific event topics, pass topic1 through topic4 as XDR base64-encoded values: